- About NCAS & UCN

 Do you hire international students.

 Yes, but you must request to have a social security card with work authorization.
-This should be down after the offer of employment is made.
+This should be done after the offer of employment is made.
 You should work closely with the international student organization to make sure all procedures are followed.

 Do I need to be a work study student?